 - Kristen Wiig's family moved from Western New York State (not too far from Rochester) to Lancaster when she was 3, but moved back to Rochester about 10 years later.

-- The only Pennsylvanian President (and one of the Keystone State's least-favorite sons) James Buchanan was from Lancaster.
+- The first Pennsylvanian President (and one of the Keystone State's least-favorite sons) James Buchanan was from Lancaster.

 - Joe Biden was born in Scranton and lived there until he was 11, when his father moved the family to Delaware; appropriately, the forecast that he had carried the state in the 2020 election put him over the top in the electoral college and made him President-elect.
-Since the part of Delaware he moved to (Wilmington) is part of the Philadelphia metro area, he maintained strong ties to Pennsylvania in general and Philadelphia in particular; the headquarters of his 2020 campaign were in Philadelphia.
+Since the part of Delaware he moved to (Wilmington) is part of the Philadelphia metro area, he maintained strong ties to Pennsylvania in general and Philadelphia in particular.
+He also further bound himself to the Keystone State when he married his second wife Jill, who mostly grew up in the Philly suburbs.
+Also, the headquarters of his 2020 campaign were in Philadelphia.
 As a result, Pennsylvanians—and particularly Philadelphians—tend to consider him "basically one of us" (as mentioned above).
+At the very least, he's well-known to be a fan of Philadelphia sports teams, particularly the Eagles and Phillies.

 - Dead-ball era Baseball legend Christy "the Christian Gentleman" Mathewson was from Factoryville in Wyoming County (near Scranton/Wilkes-Barre).